chandu121/MPT_MonteCarlo/README.md

 # MPT_MonteCarlo

-Please use JDK 1.8 for executing the Main.
+Please use JDK 1.8 for executing this application.
 Main class is MPTMain